pamolloy/linuxbootchain/doc/devicetree.md

 - Memory regions may be reserved for application specific system software
 - FPGAs may be treated like hardware, but can be reconfigured at runtime

-There are also no guarantees made between kernel versions.
-Furthermore, vendors tend to do all sorts of weird things in their trees, but that is even more true of kernel source that is maintained outside mainline.
+No guarantees are made between kernel versions.
+Furthermore, vendors tend to do all sorts of weird things in their trees.

 ## ACPI